 The closed-loop platform tracks the outcome of the referral process, allowing the referring healthcare provider and the community organization to monitor success and identify areas for improvement.

-Implementing a closed-loop referral platform brings numerous benefits to community-based and nonprofit organizations.
+Implementing a closed-loop referral platform brings numerous benefits to community-based and social impact organizations.
 These organizations often work with vulnerable and underserved populations, making it essential to ensure that referrals are not only made but also completed.
 Here are some of the key ways closed-loop referrals can improve social impact:

 Closed-loop referral platforms enable efficient communication and data sharing between healthcare providers and social service agencies.
 This eliminates the need for manual paperwork, reduces the time spent on administrative tasks, and frees up resources for direct service delivery.
 Community-based organizations can serve more individuals with a streamlined referral process without sacrificing quality care.